LLM Watermark Evasion via Bias Inversion: Preliminary

 where $Z(y;\W_k)$ is a test statistic on the watermark patterns (e.g., a one-proportion $z$-statistic on the fraction of green tokens), and $\tau \in \mathbb{R}$ is the detection threshold.
 Here, the null hypothesis $H_0$ is that the text was not generated with $\W_k$, and the watermark is detected by rejecting $H_0$ when $Z(y;\W_k) \ge \tau$.

 \textbf{Threat model.} We consider a black-box threat model where the adversary has no knowledge of the watermarking scheme $\W$ or the target model.

-\textbf{Adversary’s objective.} The adversary’s goal is to design a text modification function $\F$ that transforms a watermarked text $\hat{y}$ into a modified text $\tilde{y} = \F(\hat{y})$, which is detected as unwatermarked, while preserving the original meaning of $\hat{y}$:
+\textbf{Adversary’s objective.} The adversary’s goal is to design a text modification function $\F$ that transforms a watermarked text $\hat{y}$ into a modified text $\tilde{y} = \F(\hat{y})$, which is detected as unwatermarked, while preserving the original meaning of $\hat{y}$: where $\operatorname{sim}$ is a similarity measure between two texts used to evaluate semantic preservation.